 Alumni engagement is the level of Attraction, Connection, Affection, and Influence an alumnus has with their alma mater over time.

-Attraction is the first phase of engagement, and is often one of the biggest challenges for alumni organizations.
+Attraction is the first phase of engagement and is often one of the biggest challenges for alumni organizations.
 The VAESE Alumni Benchmarking study shows that 62% of alumni organizations are “not focused on offering alumni any significant benefits,” and instead “appeal to the philanthropic generosity or loyalty of alumni/ae to (get them to) engage, join, or give.”

-I believe the key is to offer personally relevant benefits that attract the attention of your alumni, and incentivize them to respond.
+I believe the key is to offer personally relevant benefits that attract the attention of your alumni and incentivize them to respond.
 Solicitation is not an effective tool to attract alumni.
 You can’t truly connect with your alumni until you have offered them something they value that can attract their attention.

 Influence is the ultimate step in the process.
 At this stage, alumni are substantially and meaningfully engaged, and if given the opportunity will jump at the chance to make a lasting impact on their alma mater.
-But this stage in the relationship requires authenticity, openness and trust.
-If you want to invite an alumni to have influence on campus, you need to trust them, and they need to trust you.
+But this stage in the relationship requires authenticity, openness, and trust.
+If you want to invite an alumni to have true influence on your campus, you need to trust them, and they need to trust you.

 Engagement levels